ValeryAndreevichPushkarev/PositionalEncoding/README.md

 Can be useful in mobile GPU, server TPU and NPU and other things.
 Just make computations, before output to memory decode result into standart binary encoding.
 With heat of 2-4 transistors switches (for 2b,4b and so).

+### Does it fits into thermal\timing characteristics
+One operation perfoms with delay of two transistor switching, plus memory, that allow to use frequency 4-8 Ghz.

+To utilize 22b transistor chip - 20 petaOp on 1 Ghz, or 80-160petaOp on 4-8 Ghz.

+2b transistors - 80 mb SRAM, control logic and circuits, and so.

+For example, Groq has 80 TB\s on-die memory bandwidth, that is equals to 80-160 petaOp (by power characteristics).

+Total: About 160 petaOp Int4, compare with 1,2 petaOps on Nvidia Ampere, with acceptable power dissipation.

 ### Minuses
 about 4 times more memory consumption.
 (BTW, to get petaOP on 1 Ghz you need only 1 mbyte of sram, so 4 mbyte of sram isnt a big deal)